Connect with us

 My mother left the radio on in the background and we listened to hours of the Beatles and the global reaction to the senseless murder of John Lennon.

 My parents would eventually live not that far from the Dakota and one of my sister’s has walked past it 0000s of times over the past 25 years.
-Whilst in the the city a few weeks back visiting my sister who lives on the Upper West Side, I also made the trek by the famous building and it most certainly felt weird.
+Whilst in the city visiting my sister who lives on the Upper West Side, I also made the trek by the famous building and it most certainly felt weird.

 Make Mine a Fatty with Some Kishka and Gravy